 Beijing is a great place for shopping, from street markets to small boutiques and high-end shopping malls, there is something here for everyone.
 Follow a fashion designer’s favorite shopping route by exploring CNN Travel’s Beijing’s Best Shopping Areas or Huffington Post’s guide to Ten Best Places to Clothes Shop in Beijing.

-If you are looking for other cool things to do in Beijing, check out Matador Network’s 6 Unusual Things To Do in Beijing or take to heart Time Out’s Checklist to Beijing’s 50 Best Things To Do and see how many of these quirky Beijing must do’s you can cross off the list during your visit.
+If you are looking for other cool things to do in Beijing, check out Matador Network’s 6 Unusual Things To Do in Beijing or take to heart Time Out’s Checklist to Best Things To Do in Beijing and see how many of these quirky Beijing must do’s you can cross off the list during your visit.

 Where to Stay in Beijing

-Deciding on the best area to stay in Beijing can be tough as a lot of the city’s attractions are spread out.
-Staying in the city center definitely helps and some say the east side of the center is a bit easier than the west side if you want to be in close proximity to sights, shopping, and entertainment options.
+Deciding on where to stay in Beijing can be tough as a lot of the city’s attractions are spread out.
+Staying in the city center (Dongcheng suburb) definitely helps and we think the east side of the center is a bit easier than the west side if you want to be in close proximity to sights, shopping, and entertainment options.

 Airbnb is an excellent option for those looking for a more local experience in Beijing.
 With over 300 accommodation options to choose from, you are bound to find a home you love for your stay in China’s capital.
 Private rooms start at just $10/night and you can easily find a nicely decorated apartment in the heart of the city for just $30/night.